 Around the Metro

-From penguins at the KC Zoo to the Truman Library and Museum, you'll find plenty to do in all corners of Kansas City.
+From penguins at the Kansas City Zoo to the Truman Library & Museum, you'll find plenty to do in all corners of Kansas City.

 In addition to great shopping at Zona Rosa, Platte County offers unique bed & breakfasts, a winery and championship golf.
 Across the Missouri River, explore the Kansas community of Leavenworth, with vintage homes, antique stores, a carousel museum and a historic riverfront downtown.
 Visitors to nearby Atchison will find the birthplace and childhood home of aviator Amelia Earhart, as well as quaint shops, dining and haunted sites.

 Known as the start of the Pony Express, St. Joseph also offers fantastic festivals and quirky attractions like the Glore Psychiatric Museum.
 The Jesse James Bank Museum in Liberty and his birthplace in Kearney draw visitors from around the world.
 While in Liberty, shop on the Liberty Square or tour the 1859 Jail, which is a historic Mormon site due to the five months Joseph Smith spent imprisoned there.
 The historic Elms Hotel & Spa in Excelsior Springs lists Harry S. Truman and Al Capone among its notable guests, but the revitalized spa is anything but dated.
 Clay County is home to the 1860 Watkins Woolen Mill State Park and Historic Site, plus casinos, lakes, trails and golf courses.